 Here are the categories for the Sapphic Reading Challenge (Book Penguin, Book Squirrel, Book Bear & Book Dragon levels):

 - Enemies-to-lovers romance: The two main characters start out being enemies or rivals before falling in love.
-Check out the list of recommended books here.

 - Character with an everyday job: The protagonist doesn’t have a glamorous job such as famous actress but an everyday job such as waitress, cashier, mechanic, etc.